jscottusf/math-game/README.md

 -CSS styling of textbox and button
--Added keyup/keycode === 13 java code in order to allow submission by enter button -function clearInput() - clears textbook following pressing enter or clicking submit
+-Added keyup/keycode === 13 java code in order to allow submission by enter button -function clearInput() - clears textbook following pressing enter or clicking submit -function "setNumbers();" updated to set a player score of correct and incorrect at 0 -created function "setIncorrect();)